 For The Sandwich:

-- 2 large tomatoes
+- 2 Roma tomatoes or tomatoes of choice

 For The Lemon Basil Mayo: